veritrans/veritrans-android/README.md

 ## 1 Overview
 ### 1.1 Description

-Veritrans SDK is an android library project which supports to perform transaction using variouse payment methods supported by Veritrans payment gateway.
+Veritrans SDK is an android library project which supports performing transaction using various payment methods supported by Veritrans payment gateway.

 **Before using this SDK, please familiarize yourself with our [documentation](http://docs.veritrans.co.id/en/welcome/index.html)**